Church School: 9:00 am

 Fellowship Time: Immediately Following Worship

 We invite all to our worship.
 We are a casual congregation and that is reflected in how we dress.
 During worship we have a nursery for ages birth to 3 years.
 We also offer children’s church after the children’s message.
-After worship we adjourn to the fellowship center for a light snack, drinks and fellowship.
+Usually after worship we adjourn to the fellowship center for a light snack, drinks and fellowship but with the increase in Covid cases we have suspended fellowship.
+We are reviewing this monthly.
+Masks are optional.

 What we believe: